dannick-hasura/healthcare-demo/README.md

 ### TODO
 - [x] Build React frontend page for demo
+- [ ] Expand authz and JWT implementation
 - [ ] Include metadata management
 - [ ] Shorten instructions and add `metadata apply`
 - [ ] Expand frontend to use mutations, subscriptions, more data